Sie erreichen uns: Mo.-Do. von 8.00 bis 16.00 Uhr und Fr. 8.00 bis 15.00 Uhr

 Our sustainability goals are part of the company’s quality objectives.

-1. Establishment and expansion of our own sustainable textile line, which is labelled with the Grüner Knopf
+1. Establishment and expansion of our own sustainable textile line, which is labelled with the Green Button

 2. Expansion of the number of suppliers who can implement the meta-sealing process